sedthh/lara-hungarian-nlp/README.md

 #### Create ML features

-Creates features from short Hungarian texts for Machine Learning models:
+Can create features from short Hungarian texts for Machine Learning models:

 ```python
 from lara import tippmix, nlp